Best Practices for Bringing Mindfulness into Schools

 Recognizing the impact of her own practice and the positive effects in her classroom—and with the support of her school’s principal, a critical component—Slade went on to apply for a grant for her school to bring in a formal training program called Inner Resilience, created by Linda Lantieri, who is also a founding member of the Collaborative for Academic, Social, and Emotional Learning (CASEL).
 From there, the support and enthusiasm spread throughout the Mamaroneck School District among teachers, parents, and the administration, with the Inner Resilience training program now offered to teachers and support staff at all six of its schools, which serve 5,200 students.
 “The best way to implement mindfulness is in an integrated way with social and emotional learning,” said Lantieri.
 “If we are going to be in schools we need to make sure we are helping kids learn better, and if mindfulness can help with that, great.”

 Designing and instituting a program for mindfulness in schools is fraught with potential problems.
-Here’s how to avoid having a poorly designed program.
+Here’s how to avoid having a poorly-designed program.
+Read More

 If a classroom teacher is not able to provide mindfulness lessons to their class, schools often bring instructors in from outside the school.
 But long-term mindfulness programs can be difficult to maintain in the classroom with this model.
 “With an outside person, programs can work insofar as they can train teachers to keep it up,” said Trish Broderick, Ph.D., founder of the Learning to Breathe program and a research associate at the Bennett Pierce Prevention Research Center at Penn State University.
 “The advantage of bringing in a program to teach mindfulness is that it can be replicated and used effectively when taught by teachers or school staff who already have a relationship with the kids.”